Kaliumhexacyanoferrat/GenHTTP/README.md

 ## Building the Server

+> [!NOTE]
+> The `main` branch reflects the upcoming changes for GenHTTP 11, which are rather drastic.
+For the current stable release, checkout `release/10.5` instead.

 To build the server from source, clone this repository and run the playground project launcher for .NET 10:

 ```sh